-- 3.1 Under Part 1 of the Local Government Act 2003 the Commissioner may borrow money: - a) For any purpose relevant to its functions under any enactment; or - b) For the purposes of the prudent management of its financial affairs. - 3.2 Under the requirements of the Prudential Code and Code of Practice on Treasury Management in the Public Services the following indicators have been adopted: - Compliance with the Code of Practice on Treasury Management in the Public Services. - Calculations of: - Authorised limit. - Operational boundary. - Actual external debt. - Maturity structure of borrowing. - Upper limits for principal sums invested for periods of over 365 days. - Gross debt and Capital Financing Requirement. - 3.3 Given the link to the budget and capital programme, these indicators were approved by the Commissioner on 22 February 2018 as part of the 2018/19 Budget and council tax precept report.
-For completeness, the approved indicators are also attached to the Treasury Strategy at Appendix 4.
+- 3.1 Under Part I of the Local Government Act 2003 the Commissioner may borrow money: - a) For any purpose relevant to its functions under any enactment; or - b) For the purposes of the prudent management of its financial affairs. - 3.2 Under the requirements of the Prudential Code and Code of Practice on Treasury Management in the Public Services the following indicators have been adopted: - Compliance with the Code of Practice on Treasury Management in the Public Services. - Calculations of: - Authorised limit. - Operational boundary. - Actual external debt. - Maturity structure of borrowing. - Upper limits for principal sums invested for periods of over 365 days. - Gross debt and Capital Financing Requirement. - 3.3 Given the link to the budget and capital programme, these indicators were approved by the Commissioner on 21 February 2019 as part of the 2019/20 Budget and council tax precept report.
+For completeness, the approved indicators are also attached to the Treasury Strategy at Appendix 4. - 3.4 Regulations came into effect from March 2008 with regard to preparing an Annual MRP Statement.
+MRP is the amount that needs to be set aside to reflect the depreciation of capital assets.
+There are no proposed changes to the method used to calculate MRP and the Annual MRP statement for 2019/20 is included in appendix 4.